ahmed425/news_app/README.md

 - User can navigate between different news categories
 - Display news according to chosen category
 - Display detail screen for news selected
-- Updating news response every 10 seconds in background using android_alarm_manager to make the fetchNews callback periodically in background each 10 seconds.
+- Updating news response every 10 seconds in background using android_alarm_manager to make the getNews callback periodically in background each 10 seconds.